Michigan Bucket List: Zoos to Visit

 The Creature Conservancy – Ann Arbor

-Details: The Creature Conservatory in Ann Arbor is a non-profit zoological organization with the goal of educating people of all ages about exotic animals to promote a better understanding of the animals with which we share our world.
-The conservatory started with a single abandoned alligator and now provides homes to more than 300 individual animals from roughly 70species.
+The Creature Conservatory in Ann Arbor is a non-profit zoological organization with the goal of educating people of all ages about exotic animals to promote a better understanding of the animals with which we share our world.
+The conservatory started with a single abandoned alligator and now provides homes to more than 300 individual animals from roughly 70 species.
 You can sign up for events like alligator training, reptile encounters, private tours, art and animal events that include art supplies and instructions, summer camps, birthday parties and more.
 Learn more from the conservatory website.

 Location: 4940 Ann Arbor Saline Road, Ann Arbor

-Hours: 11:30 a.m. to 5:30 p.m. on weekends
+Hours: 12 p.m. to 5: p.m. on weekends

 DeYoung Family Zoo – Wallace